vaginessa/WhatsApp-Tools/README.md

 ----------
 ### Instrucciones y líneas básicas

-whatsprot.class.php is required almost for all scripts (Telling this for beginners...)
+whatsprot.class.php is required for all scripts (Telling this for beginners...)

 **Registering a new number / Registrando un nuevo numero**